section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/horizontal.png)

-A perfect example of a one dimensional layout is a header navigation bar or a footer.
+A perfect example of a one-dimensional layout is a header navigation bar or a footer.

 Let's have a look at implementing a header navigation menu using Flexbox.